LinuxChristian/visualizing-geospatial-data-using-open-tools/README.md

 ## Datasets

 All examples are based on data from the Danish Energy Agency.
 The data shows Wind turbine data from Denmark (on- and offshore).
 The data is available on the agencies [website](https://ens.dk/service/statistik-data-noegletal-og-kort/download-gis-filer).

+## Examples build using Deck.gl and the `HighCode` path

+- [Carbon planet](https://carbon-planet.nextgengeo.com/): Find the largest carbon emitters across the globe from multiple national/regional sources.
+- [Orphan wells](https://orphan-wells.nextgengeo.com/): Find the location of known orphan wells in the US.